bag-man/savedLinks/README.md

 To run the webpage.py script just run:

-    python webpage.py > output.html
+    python webpage.py

-Remember to edit the scripts to contain your reddit credentials!
+Remember to edit the scripts to contain your reddit credentials, and for the website.py change the path to the HTML template.